hashbangcode/hashbangcode_views_examples/README.md

 ## Exposed Form

-Shows a view with a number of different exposed filters, this includes the following filters:
+Shows a View with a number of different exposed filters, this includes the following filters:

 - A grouped filter to select between published and unpublished articles.